-Our elected officials and administration consider many factors when setting the School District's 2018-2019 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2019-2020 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The State foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2019 fiscal year is 10 percent and 90 percent of the February 2018 and October 2018 student counts, respectively.
-The 2018-2019 budget was adopted in June 2018, based on an estimate of students that will be enrolled in October 2018.
+The blended count for the 2020 fiscal year is 10 percent and 90 percent of the February 2020 and October 2019 student counts, respectively.
+The 2019-2020 budget was adopted in June 2019, based on an estimate of students that will be enrolled in October 2019.
 Approximately 75 percent of total General Fund revenue is from the foundation allowance.
 Under state law, the School District cannot assess additional property tax revenue for general operations.
 As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2018-2019 school year, we anticipate that the fall student count will be slightly above the estimates used in creating the 2018-2019 budget.
+Based on early enrollment data at the start of the 2019-2020 school year, we anticipate that the fall student count will be significantly above the estimates used in creating the 2019-2020 budget.
 Once the final student count and related per-pupil funding is validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.

 Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to school districts.
 The State periodically holds a revenue-estimating conference to estimate revenues.
-Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation.
+Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation, however, there is uncertainty at the State level on funding priorities.
+In planning for the 2019-2020 school year, there was no clear indication from the State what the funding would be for the 2019-2020 school year.
+For as many as eight years' prior, the State had established their budget before June 30 and gave the District the ability to have stability in one of the two most important factors in estimating revenue for the District, the other being student count.
+When the District budget was adopted on June 30, 2019, the State's budget was still unknown and there was uncertainty as to what the District Foundation Allowance would be.

-The District, as of June 30, 2018, has begun or will begin contract negotiations with the REA (teachers) for a wage and benefit reopener, AFSCME (Childcare workers), TPOAM (bus drivers, food service, and maintenance staff), ROSPA (secretaries and clerks), and RAA (administrators).
-To date, all contracts have been settled for the remainder of the 2018-19 fiscal year or beyond, other than the RAA group.
+The District, as of June 30, 2019, has been in contract negotiations with the REA (teachers), AFSCME (Childcare workers), TPOAM (bus drivers).
+To date, all contracts have been settled for the remainder of the 2019-20 fiscal year or beyond.
+The food services and grounds/maintenance bargaining agreements have expired and negotiations should begin sometime late Fall 2019.
 The financial impact of these contract settlements will be incorporated in future budget amendments.

 The District plans to continue the improvement projects related to the 2016 Capital Projects Bond which the voters approved.
 In the fall of 2017 the District broke ground on an addition to the Engineering and Technology Center to become the new Romeo High School.
-Estimated completion is the fall of 2019.
-The District is in the process of designing and planning for the renovation of the current high school that will become the "new" middle school.
+The Project has been completed for the of 2019 for the start of the school year.
+The District is preparing to start the renovation of the previous high school that will become the "new" middle school.